RSI-GIT/webex-version-control/docs/index.md

-# Welcome to Shadow Agent for Webex
+# Webex Webhook Documentation

-**Real-time monitoring and webhook integration for Webex services.**
+Welcome to the **Shadow Agent for Webex** documentation.

-This documentation provides a comprehensive guide to understanding and utilizing the Shadow Agent for Webex.
+This guide provides details about the different webhook payloads sent from Webex.